Interval (mathematics)

 The addition x + a on the number line.
 All numbers greater than x and less than x + a fall within that open interval.

 Numeric intervals on the positive and negative sides of the number line.

-In mathematics, a real interval is the set of all real numbers lying between two fixed endpoints with no "gaps".
-Each endpoint is either a real number or positive or negative infinity, indicating the interval extends without a bound.
-A real interval can contain neither endpoint, either endpoint, or both endpoints, excluding any endpoint which is infinite.
+In mathematics, an interval is the set of all real numbers lying between two fixed lower or upper bounds ("endpoints") with no "gaps".
+(Note: Unless explicitly otherwise specified, all intervals considered in this article are real intervals, that is, intervals of real numbers.
+Notable generalizations are summarized in a section below possibly with links to separate articles.)
+For example, the set of real numbers consisting of 0, 1, and all numbers in between is an interval, denoted [0, 1] and called the unit interval.
+An interval may contain neither endpoint (called an open interval), both endpoints (called a closed interval), or either endpoint (called a semi-open or semi-closed interval).

-For example, the set of real numbers consisting of 0, 1, and all numbers in between is an interval, denoted [0, 1] and called the unit interval; the set of all positive real numbers is an interval, denoted (0, ∞); the set of all real numbers is an interval, denoted (−∞, ∞); and any single real number a is an interval, denoted [a, a].
+The intervals just described are the bounded intervals.
+Often intervals are also allowed to extend without bound in one or both directions, with the unbounded side being denoted by a positive or negative infinity symbol.
+The set of all positive real numbers is an interval in this sense, denoted (0, ∞); the set of all real numbers is an interval that is unbounded on both ends, denoted (−∞, ∞).

 Intervals are ubiquitous in mathematical analysis.
-For example, they occur implicitly in the epsilon-delta definition of continuity; the intermediate value theorem asserts that the image of an interval by a continuous function is an interval; integrals of real functions are defined over an interval; etc.

-Interval arithmetic consists of computing with intervals instead of real numbers for providing a guaranteed enclosure of the result of a numerical computation, even in the presence of uncertainties of input data and rounding errors.
+For example, they occur implicitly in the epsilon-delta definition of continuity; the intermediate value theorem asserts that the image of an interval by a continuous function is an interval; integrals of real functions are defined over an interval; etc. For example, interval arithmetic consists of computing with intervals instead of real numbers for providing a guaranteed enclosure of the result of a numerical computation, even in the presence of uncertainties of input data and rounding errors.

-Intervals are likewise defined on an arbitrary totally ordered set, such as integers or rational numbers.
+Intervals can be defined more generally on any totally ordered set, such as integers or rational numbers.
 The notation of integer intervals is considered in the special section below.

 Definitions and terminology

+Definition of an interval

 An interval is a subset of the real numbers that contains all real numbers lying between any two numbers of the subset.
-In particular, the empty set $\varnothing$ and the entire set of real numbers $\R$ are both intervals.
+Examples are the numbers $x$ from one to two, $1 \leq x \leq 2$, and the numbers $y$ greater than 10, i.e. $y > 10$.
+Under this definition, the empty set and the entire set of real numbers are both intervals.